ringolol/PyBoard/README.md

 ## Main features ##
 * Easy access to symbols used in Python
-* Use Caps to access second set of special symbols as well as capital letters
 * Navigation arrows
+* Access second set of symbols by holding keys
+* Snippets for __True__ and __False__, simply hold T or F
+* Code snippets

 ## ToDo ##
+* Autocomplete options
+* More code snippets and symbols for symbols panel
+* Add customatization through linked app
+  * Light and dark themes
-* Add functionality for code snipets in Symbols
+  * Custom code snippets
-* On hold key -- access second set of special symbols
-* On hold key -- shortcuts, for example
-  *  hold 'F' → __False__
-  *  hold 'T' → __True__
+  * Show/Hide navigation arrows

 ## Previous versions ##